 A video clip was also circulated of young men who broke into Musa’s bakeries, in the town of Taalbaya in the Bekaa, and threw their products on the ground.

-And in a call made by Al-Hurra website to the bakery, it was confirmed that the video was taken two days ago, and the cause of the problem was “the anger of the young people about the lack of Arabic bread that we have, while cakes and sweets are available, and despite we explained to them that the flour that goes into making Arabic bread is subsidized and different from the extra flour.
+And in a call made by Al-Hurra website to the bakery, it was confirmed that the video was taken two days ago, and the cause of the problem was “the anger of the young people regarding the lack of Arabic bread that we have, while cakes and sweets are available, and despite we explained to them that the flour that goes into making Arabic bread is subsidized and different from the extra flour.
 Which we buy with US dollars, but they insisted on storming the bakery and caused losses, as it appeared in the video.”

 A while ago, a problem occurred in front of the “Al-Ridani” bakeries in Al-Badawi, northern Lebanon, and there was a shooting spree, which led to the death of three people, and the tense atmosphere prompted the owner of the bakery to close its doors.

-The Minya area witnessed problems in front of one of the bakeries, where a number of young men waiting in the queues quarreled, which prompted the owner of the bakery to close it for a short time, after which he resumed selling, and the bakery belonging to the head of the Syndicate of Bread Makers in Lebanon, Antoine Seif, was not spared from problems, as he witnessed last Monday A conflict between customers inside the sales hall in Kesrouan.
+The Minya area witnessed problems in front of one of the bakeries, where a number of young men waiting in the queues quarreled, which prompted the owner of the bakery to close it for a short time, following which he resumed selling, and the bakery belonging to the head of the Syndicate of Bread Makers in Lebanon, Antoine Seif, was not spared from problems, as he witnessed last Monday A conflict between customers inside the sales hall in Kesrouan.

 In an interview with Al-Hurra, Seif expressed his fear that the clashes would develop, especially as he said, “Last Sunday, there was a dispute in front of a bakery in Beirut, where some young men threatened to shoot.”
 Those concerned must resolve the situation as soon as possible, and until then, the ovens must be protected.”